 * Construction of a roundabout in the south-eastern quadrant near Kay Donna; and

 * Re-alignment of Southern Main Road.

 To date NIDCO has engaged the services of the design-build contractor, China Railway Joint Venture – a consortium comprising China Railway Construction (Caribbean) Company Limited./China Railway 14th Bureau Group Co.
 Limited, Pace Construction Services Limited and Chase Engineering Limited.

-The Curepe Interchange Project will be delivered to the Citizens of Trinidad and Tobago in 2020.
+The Curepe Interchange Project was delivered to the Citizens of Trinidad and Tobago in 2020.